khos2ow/worldwind.arc.nasa.gov/content/web/_index.md

 ### Interactive features

 As a developer, you decide how to display and interact with your data.
-We provide interactive features such as shapes and paths, as well as standard protocols developed by the OGC.
+We provide interactive features such as shapes and paths, as well as Open Geospatial Consortium (OGC) standard protocols.
 Use only what you need.

 <br>